 If you don’t know any anyone in Delhi to sample the real food of Delhi/North India then opt for a cooking class.

 There are many cooking classes who conduct one day program.
 These cooking classes include a tour to the spice market (Khari Baoli) or a vegetable market or a small food tour along with cooking session at their home.
 You can learn to cook a few dishes consumed in Indian homes on an everyday basis.
+Checkout this home cooked food experience in Delhi.

 Drinking Water in Delhi